-As a result of the June 2012 decision to remain outside Access Copyright, the University of Saskatchewan has been working to help ensure members of the university community are using copyright materials appropriately.
-We would like to thank the university community for their support as we have undertaken these challenges over the past year.
+As a result of the University's decisions to remain outside of Access Copyright, the Copyright Office has been working to help ensure members of the university community are using copyrighted materials appropriately.
+We would like to thank the university community for their support as we undertake these challenges.

 After extensive consultation with department heads and deans’ executive committees, the Copyright Advisory Committee has developed a system for tracking copyright material distributed to students.
 This tracking system will help ensure that material being distributed has the appropriate permissions, which helps the compensation of creators and minimizes the risk of copyright infringement.

 For Faculty and Teaching Staff